ultimatecoder/cpython/Doc/using/cmdline.rst

 .. cmdoption:: -O

-   Turn on basic optimizations.
+   Turn on basic optimization.
 See also :envvar:`PYTHONOPTIMIZE`.

 .. cmdoption:: -OO

-   Discard docstrings in addition to the :option:`-O` optimizations.
+   Discard docstrings in addition to the :option:`-O` optimization.

 .. cmdoption:: -q